 - Latex – These elastic and resilient pillows are similar to memory foam as they mould to fit your neck, but do not offer as much ‘give’.

 - Memory Foam – These pillows are specially made to react to your body heat and mould to fit the contours of the body.
 They offer excellent support, so are great if you suffer from neck or back pain.
 One issue some people have is that memory foam isn’t very breathable and so can get quite warm.

-Pillows with natural fillings such as duck or goose feather are very popular are they’re super soft and very luxurious.
+Pillows with natural fillings such as duck or goose feathers are very popular are they’re super soft and very luxurious.

-While this is great if you want to sink into your pillow, they can trigger allergies in a lot of people as they contain lots of tiny allergen particles.
+While this is great if you want to sink into your pillow, it can trigger allergies in a lot of people as they contain lots of tiny allergen particles.